 Schools and school boards are required to consider any and all mitigating factors before considering a suspension or expulsion, since the mitigating factor may determine a different outcome.
 Under the Education Act, Ontario Regulation 472/07, Subsection 306 (2), 310 (3), 311.1 (4) and clauses 311.3 (7) (b) and 311.4 (2) (b), the following mitigating factors will be considered:

-3. The student’s continuing presence in the school does not create an unacceptable risk to safety of any person.
+3. The student’s continuing presence in the school does not create an unacceptable risk to the safety of any person.

-Also, under subsection 306 (2), 306 (4), 310 (3), 311.1 (4) and clauses 311.3 (7) (b) and 311.4 (2)(b) if they mitigate the serviousness of the activity for which the student may be or is being suspended or expelled:
+Also, under subsection 306 (2), 306 (4), 310 (3), 311.1 (4) and clauses 311.3 (7) (b) and 311.4 (2)(b), if they mitigate the seriousness of the activity for which the student may be or is being suspended or expelled:

-1. The student’s history.
+1. The student’s history;

-2. Whether a progressive discipline approach has been used.
+2. Whether a progressive discipline approach has been used;

-4. How the suspension or expulsion would affect the student’s on-going education.
+4. How the suspension or expulsion would affect the student’s on-going education;

-5. The age of the student.
+5. The age of the student; and

-6. If the student has an individual education plan (IEP).
+6. If the student has an individual education plan (IEP):

-8. Whether the suspension or expulsion is likely to result in an aggravation or worsening of the student’s behaviour or conduct.
+• Whether the suspension or expulsion is likely to result in an aggravation or worsening of the student’s behaviour or conduct.

 Ministry Resources